top of page

 The Principle of Emotions: Your emotions are teachers.
 Designed to aid you in understanding God, understanding yourself, and understanding others.

-Before we dig too deep into emotions, I want to give you the 50,000 foot view.
+Before we dig too deep into emotional education, I want to give you the 50,000 foot view of your psychology.
+This way you can see where your emotions fit into your psychological framework.
 Because while your emotions are important, they are just one component of your psychology that you need to know about.
 The other two components are your beliefs and your thoughts.
 Together, these three components make up the "Cognitive Behavioral Framework" (CBF) of your personal psychology.
-And I want you to think about your personal psychology.
+And you need to think about your personal psychology.
 Because your psychology is one of the most important aspects of your humanity.
 It can either draw you closer to others and closer to God.
 Or it can drive a wedge between every relationship you need and desire.

 ...Continued in Part 2: Your Emotions and Your Relationship with God